-The Tutorial Department is headed by the Senior Tutor who is supported by the Director of Tutorial and Academic Services, who in turn is helped by an assistant and a small team of administrators who support the Tutors, academic staff and other Fellows.
-In particular, the Tutorial Office staff are available every day to provide practical advice and support (e.g. letters of confirmation of student status for banks, advice about welfare support etc.).
-Other members of the Welfare Team include: the Nurse, the Mental Health Advisor (section 20), and the College Chaplains (section 58).
-The Admissions Office also falls within the remit of the Tutorial Department.
-The Admissions Office comprises the Director of Admissions and two Tutors for Admissions, one for the Arts, one for the Sciences and an Administrator.
-An Outreach Coordinator and a School Liaison Officer are responsible for encouraging students to apply from as wide a range of backgrounds as possible.
+The Tutorial Department is headed by the Senior Tutor who is supported by the Deputy Senior Tutor.
+The Heads of Tutorial Services and Academic and Education Services lead a team of administrators who support the Tutors, academic staff and other Fellows.
+In particular, the Tutorial Office staff are available every day to provide practical advice and support to students (e.g. letters of confirmation of student status for banks, advice about welfare support etc.) and are responsible for the administration of examinations and graduations, amongst other aspects of academic life.
+In addition to the Tutorial team, there is a Welfare Team including the College Nurse, the Mental Health Advisor (section 20), and the College Chaplains (section 54).
+The College also has a Student Experience Officer (SEO) and Head of Academic, Personal and Professional Development (APPD).
+The Admissions Office falls within the remit of the Tutorial Department and comprises the Director of Admissions and two Tutors for Admissions, one for the Arts, one for the Sciences and an Administrator.
+An Outreach Coordinator and the Schools Liaison Officers are responsible for encouraging students to apply from as wide a range of backgrounds as possible.